New River Gorge National River - NPS

 All contest winners will receive a ribbon and certificate in addition to their work being on public display at Tamarack, online, and various regional museums throughout the winter.
-Best in Show winners in each age division will receive an additional award.
-Best in Show youth winners also will receive a digital camera, while the adult Best in Show will receive a workshop registration and two-nights lodging for Twin Falls Resort State Park’s Spring Photography Workshop.
+Best in Show youth and adult photographers in each age division will receive an additional award.

 - Photographer Rights: Each photographer will retain all rights to any photograph submitted including ownership if applicable, other than those rights licensed below.